 I'm a writer, artist, aikido instructor, and historian of ideas.
 This is my personal website, with texts, pictures and videos.
 See the main categories on the top menu, or read about them below.

-I've been on the web since May 1995, when there was not much to be found on it, but everyone there had the tingling sensation of something spectacular.
+I've been on the web since May 1995, when there was not much to be found on it, but everyone had the tingling sensation of something spectacular.
 We were not wrong.

-For any author and artist, this instant connection to the world is a blessing I wouldn't have dreamed of before 1995.
+For any author or artist, this instant connection to the world is a blessing I wouldn't have dreamed of before 1995.
 Let's hope it stays this way forever.
 It's true democracy at work, for the first time in history.

 Caroline witnesses the agonizing death of her twin brother, when they are no more than 15 years old.
 Horrified, she feels that nobody should ever have to die.
 Then she discovers a hidden visitor in her home, who has the ability to live forever without aging at all.
 And this ability can be transmitted.
 But she finds that there are grisly downsides to such longevity.
-Click the header to read more about it.
+Click the image to see the book at Amazon (paid link).

 The peaceful martial art aikido can be described as philosophy in motion.
 I started to practice it in 1972, when I was 18, and I've been going on ever since.
 The aikido section of my website contains many texts, photos and instructive videos.
 Click the header to get there.

 As part of my work on creation myths, I studied what the philosophers of Ancient Greece thought about the mythology of their time and the origin of the cosmos.
 It became a book, but most of it can also be found on this website.
 Click the image to see the book at Amazon (paid link).

 Myths are stories, so I could not investigate their patterns without the guidance of Aristotle in his Poetics, where he explains how drama works.
 It's hard to leave Aristotle, once you've gotten familiar with him, so I've dwelt some more on him and his work.
 Read my texts about his life, his cosmology, and his Poetics.